 In case you’re interested in starting your own tiny farm, try clicking Microfarming year-in-pictures, it should give you a quick idea of what’s involved through the year around here.
-Of course, all of Tiny Farm Blog is about just that, so you can also browse the Topics, Tags, Sitemap and Archives (there on your right!).
-There’s also the Tiny Farm Forum to check out.
-As I get a chance and some ideas, I’ll add more getting started info here, the bits and pieces I’ve picked up over the last four five six years.
+Of course, all of Tiny Farm Blog is about just that, so you can also browse the Topics, Tags, Sitemap and Archives (there on the menu!).
+As I get a chance and some ideas, I’ll add more getting started info here, the bits and pieces I’ve picked up over the last few years.

 How small is “tiny”?
 What’s a microfarm?

 Well, two acres I consider real tiny when the average “full-size” working farm around here starts at 200-500 acres, depending on which farmer you talk to.
 And the term “microfarm” is pretty cool, has a kinda rural-digital edge to it and sounds like the same sort of tiny.
 So the way I figure it, My Two Acres=tiny=microfarm.
 In general, though, from reading around and common sense, “tiny farming/microfarming” is probably fair to call any independent farming operation under 100 acres, right down to an allotment-sized plot.
 Or you could get stricter and say under 10-15 acres (or, under five acres, which is what I favor right now!), and serving the local community, is truly tiny/micro.
 Either way, it’s not the commercial aspect that matters, whether you’re farming for market or simply for yourself, it’s the determination to grow food, share it and eat it, on a scale you can manage personally, that describes tiny farming for me.
 Adjust this to your taste!

 Tiny farming is in the end about a very natural, basic and satisfying form of gambling.